-Name of Product Picture Description of Product MediaScale TM Origin MEDIA SCALE ORGA MediaScale Origin offers video service providers the most comprehensive origin platform for ingesting, hosting, and distributing video content to any device, any time, over any network.
+Name of Product Picture Description of Product MediaScale [TM] Origin VECIMA MEDA-SCALE MediaScale Origin offers video service providers the most comprehensive origin platform for ingesting, hosting, and distributing video content to any device, any time, over any network.
 MediaScale Origin uses a common integrated architecture to enable service providers to launch live video streaming, video on demand, catch up TV, restart TV, and cloud DVR services to IP devices and traditional cable STBs.
-MediaScale Cache MEDIA SCALE COSE MediaScale Cache, a comprehensive multi-tiered caching solution, reduces latency and network utilization for video service providers to maximize the delivery of OTT and TV Everywhere video services to their customers.
-As endusers consume video in massive amounts and in an increasing number of ways, service providers need flexible solutions in place to ensure that they can deliver content quickly and easily regardless of their customer's device or location.
-MediaScale Storage VECIMA MEDIAJSCALE STORAGE MediaScale Storage provides a single point of management for storage - allowing for easy provisioning, management and monitoring of data.
+MediaScale Cache VECIMA MEDIA>SCALE MediaScale Cache, a comprehensive multi-tiered caching solution, reduces latency and network utilization for video service providers to maximize the delivery of OTT and TV Everywhere video services to their customers.
+As end- users consume video in massive amounts and in an increasing number of ways, service providers need flexible solutions in place to ensure that they can deliver content quickly and easily regardless of their customer's device or location.

+Name of Product Picture Description of Product MediaScaleTM Storage VECIMA MEDIA-SCALS ISSUE MediaScale Storage provides a single point of management for storage - allowing for easy provisioning, management and monitoring of data.
 Vecima's CMM software is fully accessible via CLI, GUI and REST API, and allows you to effortlessly control and manage storage clusters throughout the entire lifecycle - from initial setup and configuration to upgrades to replacement of cluster components over time.

-Name of Product Picture Description of Product MediaScale TM Transcode MEDIA >SCALE TRANSCOCE MediaScale Transcode software provides unsurpassed video quality through shared computing resources for processing of audio and video content.
+MediaScale Transcode VECIMA MEDIA SSCALE MEDIA SSCALE MediaScale Transcode software provides unsurpassed video quality through shared computing resources for processing of audio and video content.
 Supporting any input and output, MediaScale Transcode enables service providers, broadcasters, and content owners to support live and file workflows over common infrastructure while supporting configurable quality levels.
+MediaScale Open CDN Open Caching MediaScale Open CDN is a Streaming Video Technology Alliance standards-compliant Open Caching solution aimed at operator monetization of OTT content via partnerships with OTT content owners.